Ultimate Event Rankings

 - Total number of top 20 all-time performances

-Using this formula, the goal was to form a baseline where men and women could be compared on an equal playing field.
-The result was the definitive top 20 marathon runners in world history.
+Using this formula, the goal is to form a baseline where men and women can be compared on an equal playing field.
+The result is the definitive list of top 20 marathon runners in world history.

 Unlock this ranking, live events, and more with a subscription!